NuevoFoundation/workshops/content/english/python-basics/conditional-statements-loops/nested-loops.md

 ### Nested loops
 *Nested loops*, builds off what we learned about for-loops and while loops in the previous exercise.
-You might want to review <a href="../../../python-basics/loops" target="blank">For-loop and While-loop</a> before we go on.
+You might want to review the <a href="../../../python-basics/loops" target="blank">For-loop and While-loop</a> page before we move on.

 In this section, we will use one loop inside another, which is called *nested loop*.
 <hr/>